Sah D'Simone

 Sah D'Simone is a Brazilian-born meditation teacher, spiritual guide, author and transformational speaker.
 He is known for creating The Sah Method, a technique that implements ecstatic dance, meditation, breathwork and mantra to support the awakening of human hearts.
 His spiritual healing approach blends ancient Tantric Buddhism, modern contemplative psychology, meditation, breathwork and integrative nutrition.
-His former clients include American Express, Google, UNICEF, United Nations and many others.

 Sah has been featured in notable magazines and resources including USA Today, Refinery29, Vice, and others.
 He has also been featured as a TEDx speaker.